 Guidance from a Skilled Torrance Criminal Defense Attorney

 According to state law, the minimum incarceration period for a person convicted of a third strike is 25 years to life in state prison.
-An individual with a prior criminal history that is charged with a second strike can also receive a lengthy prison sentence – up to double the amount of time they would have received under normal sentencing.
-Probation and alternative sentencing is also prohibited under Three Strikes law.
+An individual with a prior criminal history who is charged with a second strike can also receive a lengthy prison sentence – up to double the amount of time they would have received under normal sentencing.
+Probation and alternative sentencing are also prohibited under the Three Strikes law.

 Protect Your Future Against a Third Strike Conviction

 If you have been charged with a felony and have a prior criminal record involving a strike-related offense, contact our criminal defense lawyer in Los Angeles for legal advice regarding your case.
 You are facing serious penalties if you are convicted of a second strike, and could end up in prison for the rest of your life if found guilty of a third felony crime.

 Under the state’s Three Strikes law, felonies that qualify as a strike include any crime that:

 Call a Torrance Criminal Defense Attorney for Dedicated Representation!

 Other types of felonies that count as a strike include sexual acts with a minor, sodomy, kidnapping, carjacking, and extortion.
 The Law Offices of Decio Rangel Jr. is a trusted criminal defense firm that has a successful track record representing clients charged with felony crimes.
 Attorney Decio Rangel Jr. is a former Los Angeles County Deputy District Attorney who knows what to expect from the prosecution.